Vintage Inspired Valentine Altered Art Tutorial

 I’ve been in a Valentine kind of mood lately, working on a couple of ideas that I’ve had in mind.
-Today I’d like to show you a project that can be hung on a wall or set on a shelf.
+Today I’d like to show you a project that can be hung on your wall or sold via your antique biz: vintage inspired Valentine altered Art.

 Materials: